 La otra cara de la moneda: el rechazo 2.0.
 Are any of these the Web's next big thing?
 Internet start-up ventures ply their wares at LeWeb conference in ParisEntrepreneurs hope their innovations can match success of Twitter or FacebookInventions range from Wi-Fi bathroom scales to 3D instant messengers Paris, France (CNN) -- With more than 2,000 Internet movers and shakers, the LeWeb conference in Paris is an ideal spot for start-up ventures to hoping to attract the investment and attention that will propel them to Twitter or Facebook-style success.

 Just check the current news cycle for evidence: The Xbox 360’s sleek, new controller-free gaming device, Kinect, is the fastest-selling consumer electronic product ever.
-Foursquare has attracted millions of badge-seeking users and aspiring “mayors.”
-And new programs like Quest to Learn are bringing game dynamics into our educational system.
-What is it about games that makes them so appealing?
-And how can we translate our enthusiasm for play into the workplace?
 Future.
 The Blueprint for a New Civilization.
 Introducing Waysphere: Holonic Social Mapping for Human Beings.
 OECD – Your Better Life Index.
 Spain.
 How’s Life?